Tips for Returning Home

 - You may encounter bruising and/or swelling in the operated leg.

-- Swelling can be minimized by elevating the left leg when resting in bed.
+- Swelling can be minimized by elevating the right leg when resting in bed.

 - Icing may be helpful in managing swelling.
 Please follow your surgeon's instructions regarding ice application.

 - When elevating the leg, the ankle should be above the level of the heart and the knee must be straight: